aliatiia/circom/mkdocs/docs/getting-started/writing-circuits.md

 # Writing circuits

 `circom` allows programmers to define the [constraints](../../circom-language/constraint-generation) that define the arithmetic circuit.
-All constraints must be of the form A\*B + C = 0, where A, B and C are linear combinations of signals.
+All constraints must be of the form wA\*wB - wC = 0, where w, A, B and C are vectors.
 More details about these equations can be found [here](../../circom-language/constraint-generation).

 The arithmetic circuits built using `circom` operate on signals.
 Let us define our first circuit that simply multiplies two input signals and produces an output signal.